Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Discussion

 A potential limitation of the hybrid MCMC approach arises when the true Hamiltonian does not lie within the predefined class of candidate models.
 However, the framework is naturally compatible with established techniques for model selection and averaging, which can mitigate issues related to model misspecification.
 Bayesian model averaging \cite{clyde2011bayesian}, mixture models \cite{seni2010ensemble}, and ensemble strategies \cite{buhlmann2011bagging} such as bagging offer systematic approaches to incorporate uncertainty over model structure.
 In particular, bagging methods—originally developed in the context of machine learning—construct ensembles by training models on bootstrapped subsets of the data and combining their predictions through voting, averaging, or regularized aggregation to improve robustness; such procedures are adopted in sparse data regimes where small variations in the dataset may lead to significant shifts in the inferred posterior \cite{adrian2024stabilizing}.
 By enabling principled treatment of both parameter and model uncertainty, such extensions could preserve the interpretability and physical grounding of the Bayesian approach while enhancing its stability and generalizability.
+Nonetheless, if the true model lies far outside the chosen candidate set, the current framework cannot generate a fully data-driven model; some choice of forward model or candidate class is always required.
+This feature distinguishes our approach from purely data-driven or machine learning–based methods.
+At the same time, leveraging substantial prior information about the physical system, such as Hamiltonian structure and DFT-based priors, is precisely what allows us to extract meaningful information from this highly ill-posed inverse problem.

+Another potential limitation of MCMC-based strategies is their computational cost, which can become significant for high-dimensional models.
+This is an inherent feature of sampling-based approaches: the walkers require a burn-in period to explore the posterior distribution before producing reliable samples, and each likelihood evaluation can be expensive, particularly when forward models involve complex physics or first-principles calculations.
+While surrogate models \cite{li2023surrogate} and reduced-order approximations \cite{lieberman2010parameter} can mitigate the computational burden, the fundamental requirement for a sufficiently long burn-in and adequate sampling cannot be eliminated.
+High-dimensional problems require more computational resources, and careful attention must be paid to balancing model complexity, sampling efficiency, and available computational power.

 Future developments of hybrid MCMC methods for ill-posed inverse problems will benefit from several complementary advances.
 Adaptive hybridization schemes that dynamically toggle between discrete and continuous parameter spaces in response to data quality and uncertainty could significantly enhance sampling efficiency and robustness.
 The integration of surrogate models—potentially guided by active learning protocols—promises not only to accelerate convergence but also to enable real-time Bayesian updating, laying the foundation for autonomous, data-driven experimental design and continuous data assimilation.
 Moreover, realizing the full potential of these approaches will require efficient, scalable implementations of parallel and distributed MCMC algorithms capable of exploiting modern high-performance computing architectures.
 Coupled with user-friendly software frameworks that facilitate hybridization across diverse MCMC strategies, such advances will be crucial to the widespread adoption of hybrid MCMC for rapid and scalable quantum characterization across a broad range of physical quantum systems.